A Ninja's Dance

 Judith watched, paralyzed with fear as he edged closer and closer to her position.
 Then, just before his big head peeked around the bush line hiding her from the street, Judith ran.

 Bolted, her adrenaline packed body flying from the bench and launching her into the open park and towards the street.
-She heard the man behind her cry out and yell for his companions before a gun went off behind her.
+She heard the man behind her yell for his companions before a gun went off behind her.
 The bullets connected with her side, cutting through the flesh and sending flashes of dangerously hot pain through her body.
 But she didn't stop.
 She was thankful it was only one bullet and he hadn't emptied his clip.
+Or maybe he had and she just hadn't heard it, maybe he missed.
+It didn't matter

 She kept running, her body taking total control as the heavy thumping of feet clattered after her, she barley felt the wound on her side, through she knew it was probably causing more pain that she had ever experienced.